hathach/tinyusb/doxygen/getting_started.md

 tinyusb | All sources files for tinyusb stack itself. vendor  | Source files from 3rd party such as freeRTOS, fatfs etc ...

 *demos* is the folder where all the application & project files are located.
 There are demos for both device and hosts.
 For each, there are different projects for each of supported RTOS.
+Click to have more information on how to [build](demos/readme.md) and run [device](../demos/device/readme.md) or [host](../demos/host/readme.md) demo.

 ## Add tinyusb to your project